liqd/adhocracy3/docs/source/Code_Review_Process.rst

  - no need to adjust work habits to yet another new application software / UI.

- - offline use (no need having IP connectivity while working).
+ - offline use (no need to have IP connectivity while working).

  - git repo contains all review history in the resp. branches (to the extend those branches have not been deleted).